 Note that a fixed page is not considered pageable until the number of PGFREEs issued for the page is equal to the number of PGFIXes previously issued for that page.
-That is, a page is not automatically removed from real storage as the result of the issuance of a PGFREE macro instruction.
+That is, a page is not automatically removed from real storage as the result of issuing a PGFREE macro instruction.